-Duel Degree Program – Students may request in writing an extension of the maximum time frame policy if they are pursuing a duel degree and their reasons for pursuing one.
-An academic plan must be provided stating what coursework is required and the total number of credits needed to complete the duel degree program. .
-Students in a duel degree program must be mindful of the max Pell Grant Requirement.
+Dual Degree Program – Students may request in writing an extension of the maximum time frame policy if they are pursuing a dual degree and their reasons for pursuing one.
+An academic plan must be provided stating what coursework is required and the total number of credits needed to complete the dual degree program.
+Students in a dual degree program must be mindful of the max Pell Grant Requirement.

 Repeating a Course – Students may only repeat a failed course.
 Please note that the repeat course will count toward quantitative and maximum time frame requirements.
 Students may not receive financial aid funding to repeat a course that has been successfully completed.

 Developmental coursework – Students may receive financial aid for up to 30 credit hours of developmental/remedial coursework.
 Developmental courses will count toward quantitative and maximum time frame requirements of this SAP policy.

 Graduate students enrolled for undergraduate coursework – Graduate students may not receive financial aid to take undergraduate coursework as these credits and hours will not apply toward their graduate degree program.

 Professional Licensure – Students pursuing professional licensure are not eligible for financial aid unless they are admitted in a degree program.

 The aid recipient has maintained a minimum cumulative 2.0 GPA for undergraduates and 3.0 GPA for graduates, has completed at least 67% of all attempted coursework and has not exceeded the150% maximum time-frame required to obtain their degree or certificate.